stargily2017/world_economic_report/README.md

 In 1960, Europe and North America produced 75% of GDP on 20%  of population.

+Tasks:
+Create a stacked area chart showing the growth of GDP over time, with each stack representing a geographic region.
+Create a stacked area chart showing the growth of population over time, with each stack representing a geographic region.
+Create a bubble chart with life expectancy for each country in the x-axis, GDP per capita in the y-axis (log scale), and population as the bubble size.
+Create a bar chart to show average HDI by region.
+Create a scatterplot with power consumption in the x-axis and GDP per capita in the y-axis, then use HDI as a color scale for the dots.
+## Final report of Global Economic Development from 1960-2018

 <img width="614" height="400" alt="image" src="https://github.com/user-attachments/assets/5eaf4e15-26c7-4443-8b39-6a32526ea272" />